Feature request #13050

 This has been discussed some years ago (Anita should remember that) but I couldn't dig that topic out of archives.

-#1 Updated by Hugo Mercier almost 2 years ago
+#1 Updated by Hugo Mercier over 2 years ago

 I am not sure to understand what targets are.